 What is a Grow Bag and What are Grow Bags Used for?

-Grow bags are just what they sound like – bags you can fill with soil and grow plants in.
+Grow bags are just what they sound like– bags you can fill with soil and grow plants in.
 When sold commercially, they are usually made of thick, breathable fabric, much like a reusable grocery bag.
-The bags are usually rectangular and come in a wide array of heights and widths, making them much more versatile and easily arrangeable than most hard plastic
+The bags are usually rectangular and come in a wide array of heights and widths, making them much more versatile and easily arrangeable than most hard plastic containers.

 It’s possible to create the illusion of raised beds by simply placing a series of grow bags together in a large rectangle.
 Unlike raised beds, however, grow bags require no construction and can be shaped exactly to your needs.